ziaulain/Simple-Carousel-Image-Slider-Directive/README.md

 # Simple Carousel Image Slider Directive for AngularJS

-This is for the developer who doesnt like reading much.

 Its a simple slider.
 The images fade in and out.
 More Animations will be added soon